Minh Pham

 profile.png

-I am a fourth year Ph.D.
+I am a final year Ph.D.
 Candidate at New York University, under the supervision of Prof. Chinmay Hegde, and part of the Algorithms and Foundations Group.
 Prior to this, I obtained dual Bachelor’s degrees in Computer Science and Mathematical Sciences from Worcester Polytechnic Institute.
 During my undergraduate studies, I had the privilege of being mentored by Prof. Jacob Whitehill.

 Research: The goal of my research is to build algorithms that make deep neural networks safer and easier to use.
 In particular, my current works center on understanding memorization in text-to-image generative models and how to mitigate it.
 Furthermore, I have dedicated efforts to fortify DNNs against adversarial attacks, distributional shifts, and label noise.